Chemical Treatments for Flea Control in Pets

 - Oral flea medications provide very targeted pest control

-- Will kill fleas in various stages of the reproductive cycle.
+- Many will kill fleas in various stages of the reproductive cycle. (how do medications like Capstar work?)

 - Doesn't rub off, leave stains or carry the danger of being accidentally ingested by children or other pets.